roopa164/optimize_product_quantity/README.md

-# Optimize quantity of product in store to maximize the Profit
+#Optimization using Pyomo(python)
-# Used Linear Programming to solve this using Pyomo python
+Optimize quantity of product in store to maximize the Profit Used Linear Programming to solve this using Pyomo python